 The Center for ADVANCING UH Faculty Success is currently conducting a five-year study investigating the psychological processes that yield institutional effectiveness, particularly the effects of work climate on individual/departmental performance through engagement.
 The study will focus on the following research questions:

 - What are the key aspects of a departmental work climate that affect faculty and department engagement and performance-related outcomes?

 - Is engagement the mediating mechanism in the psychological process through which department climate promotes individual and department level performance?

 - Is the process through which departments promote individual and department level performance different for men and women, and is it different in departments with small and large percentages of women?

-- Completed a survey of all tenured and tenure-track faculty members at the University of Houston.
+- Completed a survey of all tenured and tenure-track faculty members at UH.
 The survey presented items about faculty perceptions of climate, fairness, equity, and related issues.
 See the full results of the survey here.